 There are two new features coming to CSS that will make it much easier to further avoid JavaScript when implementing animations:

-for the sake of enter/exit animations. - Animating to and from the intrinsic size of an element (such as
+Animating to and from the intrinsic size of an element (such as height: auto;).

 Traditionally, animating something into or out of the screen (as opposed to just hiding it visually) required JavaScript to remove the element from the page after waiting for the animation or transition to complete.
 No longer!

-When these new features land in browsers, you’ll be able to animate to display: none
+When these new features land in browsers, you’ll be able to animate to display: none like any other property using a keyframe animation:

-You can also do the same thing with a CSS transition, but you’ll need to set the new transition-behavior
+You can also do the same thing with a CSS transition, but you’ll need to set the new transition-behavior property to allow-discrete for that to work.
+I can see something like * {transition-behavior: allow-discrete} becoming a part of my CSS reset in the future to enable this behavior by default.

 But what about the opposite case?
 You have an element that’s currently not displayed and you want to animate it as it appears.
 Again, we typically use JavaScript for this today to ensure the initial styles are set properly and our element doesn’t display visually on the page before it has animated.

 The second new feature coming to CSS is the ability to animate to and from an element’s intrinsic size.
-The most common use case for this is collapsible areas: we want them to be height: 0px
+The most common use case for this is collapsible areas: we want them to be height: 0px when closed, and when opened their height should be automatic based on the contents.

-, we’ve had to use JavaScript to measure the height of the contents and animate to that pixel value.
+Because CSS has historically not allowed for animating to height: auto;, we’ve had to use JavaScript to measure the height of the contents and animate to that pixel value.

 When this feature lands in browsers, we’ll instead be able achieve this like so: